About

 For to die is gain.

-Let us arise to the call, so others For to die is Gain.
+Let us arise to the call, So others will resolve

-live is Christ, and to die is Gain.
+And to die is Gain.

 OUR PATRONS